Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Monus Kingdom.md

 ---
 #Kingdoms #Monus

 The Monus Kingdom is the smallest kingdom of the 7 by land.
-But are the 4th most
+But are the 4th most populous.

+# Culture
+The Monus culture is one of quietness and respect.
+There is a strict social hierarchy a large wealth gap.
+The kingdom is one of
 # Industry
 By far, production and exporting of [[Tomes]] is the lifeline of Monus' industry.
 The method for fabricating tomes and nearly everything about them is held secret by the kingdom as to maintain a monopoly.
 There have been many attempts to steal the secret from them, but to no avail.
 ## Natural Resources